-It may have taken a while, but banks are are slowly beginning to catch up with other organisations when it comes to the implementation of artificial intelligence (AI).
+It may have taken a while, but banks are slowly beginning to catch up with other organisations when it comes to the implementation of artificial intelligence (AI).
 Manufacturing and technology firms have long been using AI to improve their services, yet banks have always been a little reluctant; until now that is.

 The country leading that movement for banks is the United States.
 So far, the banks here seem to be the most prepared to integrate AI into their businesses.
 Not far behind are Singapore and Spain, who are also swiftly moving in the same direction.
-The five leading institutions from the United Sates are:
+The five leading institutions from the United States are:

 - JP Morgan